Server

 Must complete TIPS (Training for Intervention Procedures) training for serving alcohol responsibly within three months of being employed and maintain a valid certificate while employed thereafter.

-While performing the duties of this job, the team member is regularly required to talk or hear.
-The team member is also frequently required to stand; walk; run/jog; use hands to finger, handle, or feel; reach with hands and arms; and taste or smell.
-The team member is occasionally required to sit; climb or balance; and stoop, kneel, crouch, or crawl.
-The team member must rarely lift and/or move up to 50 pounds and regularly lift and/or move up to 10 pounds.
-The team member is regularly exposed to outside weather conditions.
+While performing the duties of this job, the Team Member is regularly required to stand and talk or hear.
+The Team Member frequently is required to walk; use hands to finger, handle, or feel; reach with hands and arms; and taste or smell.
+The Team Member is occasionally required to sit; climb or balance; and stoop, kneel, crouch, or crawl.
+The Team Member must frequently lift and/or move up to 50 pounds and occasionally lift and/or move up to 150 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, and ability to adjust focus.

-While performing the duties of this job, the Team Member is routinely exposed to tobacco smoke and moderate to loud noise levels.
+While performing the duties of this job, the Team Member is frequently exposed to fumes or airborne particles such as cigarette smoke and occasionally exposed to hazards of wet floors.
+The noise level in the work environment is usually very loud.

 Auto-ApplyBartender